docker/docs/content/subscription/build-cloud/manage-seats.md

 Invitees receive an email with instructions on how they can accept the invite.
 After they accept, the seat will be marked as **Allocated** in the **User management** section in the Docker Build Cloud dashboard.

-For more information on the permissions granted to members, see Roles and permissions - Docker Build Cloud.
+For more information on the permissions granted to members, see [Roles and permissions](/security/for-admins/roles-and-permissions#docker-build-cloud).